dfo-osdt/osp-docs/docs/en/account/troubleshooting.md

 title: Troubleshooting
 description:
 ---

 # Troubleshooting

 ## Common Issues

 ### Account Registration or Updating

-#### Application will not accept my desired password upon account creation or password change.
+#### Application does not accept my desired password during account creation or password change

-- Ensure the password is input identically in the "Password" and "Confirm
+- Verify that the password is entered identically in both the **Password** and **Confirm Password** fields.
-- Password" text boxes.
+- Ensure your password meets the following criteria:
-- Be at least 12 characters long.
+  - **Minimum length**: 12 characters.
-- Cannot have appeared in the list of known compromised passwords.
+  - **Security**: It must not appear in the list of known compromised passwords.

-#### I do not know the email associated with my account.
+#### I do not know the email associated with my account

-Please contact the [Open Science Support Team](mailto:DFO.OpenScience-ScienceOuverte.MPO@dfo-mpo.gc.ca)
+Contact the [Open Science Support Team](mailto:DFO.OpenScience-ScienceOuverte.MPO@dfo-mpo.gc.ca) for assistance.

-#### I did not receive an email to verify my account or the activation link was expired.
+#### I did not receive an email to verify my account, or the activation link has expired

-Please contact the [Open Science Support Team](mailto:DFO.OpenScience-ScienceOuverte.MPO@dfo-mpo.gc.ca) to have a new verification email issued.
+Contact the [Open Science Support Team](mailto:DFO.OpenScience-ScienceOuverte.MPO@dfo-mpo.gc.ca) to request a new verification email.

 ### MRF Form

-#### My abstract/summary/explanation lost its formatting when I copy-pasted the text into a text box!
+#### My abstract/summary/explanation lost its formatting when pasted into a text box

-Ensure that you are copying your text from a document editing program such as Microsoft Word, Google Docs, LibreOffice, etc. If your text originates from a PDF document, the copy function will not preserve the text formatting.
+- Ensure the text is copied from a document editing program such as **Microsoft Word**, **Google Docs**, or **LibreOffice**.
+- Avoid copying text from a PDF document, as formatting may not be preserved during the process.

 ## Error Messages

 *Coming soon*

-## Facts and Questions
+## Frequently Asked Questions

 *Coming soon*